ulflulfl/homeautomation/music_assistant/home_assistant_media_player.md

 Just press SAVE.

+Beware: If you change the name of the player in ESPHome or Home Assistant later on, remember that you also need to reselect the *Player entities*.

-The speaker(s) should now appear in the list of Players, just press on the speaker icon (bottom right in the "play bar"):
+If you press on the speaker icon (bottom right in the "play bar"), the speaker(s) should now appear in the list of Players:

 ![](images/MASS_Players_heco.png)

-Beware: If you change the name of the player in ESPHome or Home Assistant later on, remember that you also need to reselect the *Player entities*.
+In the Players settings (Home > Settings (cog icon top right) > Players (speaker icon top right)) you can change various player settings, but that's a different story ...

 **Have fun with your "new speakers"!**